SamuelSwartzberg/flashcardifying_text_temp/inf.md

 the `git cat-file` command is the swiss army knife for inspecting git objects.

--p|Pretty-print the contents of ‹object> based on its type. (can be used to retrieve the file from the store) -t|Instead of the content, show the object type identified by ‹object>.
+-p|Pretty-print the contents of ‹object› based on its type. (can be used to retrieve the file from the store) -t|Instead of the content, show the object type identified by ‹object›.

 ##### hashes